seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Observed and estimated effective sample sizes are compared in Table \ref{tab:effn}.
 Data weighting factors, standard deviation of normalized residuals (SDNRs), and median absolute residual (MAR) are presented in Table \ref{tab:data_weighting}.
 The SDNR for the trawl survey is acceptable at 1.66 in the reference model.
-In 2017, Francis weighting was applied but given the relatively few size bins in this assessment, this application was suspended this year.
+Francis (2011) weighting was applied in 2017 but given the relatively few size bins in this assessment, this application was suspended this year.
-The SDNRs for the pot surveys show much the same pattern between each of the scenarios, but are much higher suggesting an inconsistency between the pot survey data and the model structure and other data components.
-Rather than re-weighting, we chose to retain the values as specified noting that down-weighting these data would effectively exclude the signal from this series.
+The SDNRs for the pot surveys show a similar pattern in each of the scenarios, but are much higher suggesting an inconsistency between the pot survey data and the model structure and other data components.
+Rather than re-weighting, we chose to retain the values as specified, noting that down-weighting these data would effectively exclude the signal from this series.
 The MAR values for the trawl and pot surveys shows the same pattern among each of the scenarios as the SDNR.
-The SDNR (and MAR) values for the trawl survey and pot survey size compositions were relatively good, ranging from 0.54 to 0.73 for the reference case.
+The SDNR and MAR values for the trawl survey and pot survey size compositions were relatively good, ranging from 0.54 to 0.73 for the reference case.
 The SDNRs for the directed pot fishery and other size compositions were  similar to previous estimates.